usnistgov/ARIAC/docs/tutorials/tutorial_6.rst

 Code Explanation
 ^^^^^^^^^^^^^^^^^^^^^^^

+The competition interface from :ref:`Tutorial 5 <TUTORIAL5>` was augmented with the components described below.

 - :inline-python:`Duration`: A :inline-python:`wait(self, duration)` method is implemented using the :inline-python:`Duration` class.
 The :inline-python:`wait(self, duration)` method is used to wait for a specified duration while the gripper state is being changed.

     .. code-block:: python